Prosperity736/Sales-by-Customers-orders-Analysis/README.md

 LEFT JOIN orders_dataset o  ON C.customer_id= o.order_id
 GROUP BY C.customer_id,C.name
 ORDER BY Total_order DESC;
----Customer who made the highest amount----

 SELECT *
 FROM customers_dataset
 WHERE customer_id IN (SELECT customer_id FROM orders_dataset WHERE amount= (SELECT MAX(amount) FROM orders_dataset));

----Customers who has the lowest amount----
 SELECT*
 FROM customers_dataset
 WHERE customer_id IN (SELECT customer_id FROM orders_dataset WHERE amount = (SELECT MIN(amount) FROM orders_dataset));

- ---Daily Order Count
 SELECT order_date,COUNT(*) AS orders_per_day
 FROM orders_dataset
 GROUP BY order_date
 ORDER BY orders_per_day;

----Sales Based on Region
 SELECT
 country,SUM(amount)AS country_sales
 FROM customers_dataset